Click below to be directed to our online application system:

 Information about the fellowship competition:

 - Research must take place in Palestine, Jordan, or Lebanon.
+Research proposals on the occupied Golan Heights are welcome if they are in a comparative framework with Palestine.

 - Individual and joint research projects are eligible for this competition, i.e. research can be done by a group of researchers.